 Matthew J. Bellamy

-Associate Professor - 19th and 20th century.
-Canadian history; government-business relations; brewing industry; culture of consumption; branding and brand management; lobbying; culture of consumption.
+Professor - 19th and 20th century.
+Canadian history; government-business relations; brewing industry; culture of consumption; branding and brand management; lobbying; entrepreneurship and innovation

 |Degrees:||B.A.
 (Carleton), M.A.
 (Carleton), Ph.D.
 (Carleton)|

 Matthew J. Bellamy – Full Professor – 19th and 20th century.
 Canadian history; business history; entrepreneurship and innovation; government-business relations; beer and brewing; culture of consumption; branding and brand management; lobbying.

 Matthew J. Bellamy is a professor of history at Carleton University where he has been the recipient of a number of teaching and book awards.
 He specializes in Canadian business, political and cultural history.
 In 2005 Maclean’s magazine named him as one of Carleton’s most popular professors.
 In 2007, he was the recipient of the Capital Educators’ Award.
 And in 2009 he was a finalist in TVO’s “best lecturer” competition.
 He is the author of Profiting the Crown: Canada’s Polymer Corporation, 1942-1990, for which he received the 2006 National Business Book Award.
 The $30,000 award is widely considered one of Canada’s most prestigious English-language book awards.
 His latest research has taken him into the realm of brewing history.
 His work has been recently published in The Walrus, The Globe and Mail, Literary Review of Canada, Canada’s History Magazine, Legion Magazine, the CHR and the international journals of Business History and Enterprise and Society.
 His book Brewed in the North: A History of Labatt’s was recently published by McGill-Queen’s University Press and received honourable mention from the Canadian Historical Association for being the best book in business history in 2021.